SixteenThousand/neovim-config/README.md

 ### TODO
 Please note this list is not really meant to be readable for anyone but me
-- [ ] bug: fern-action-trash does not work
+- [ ] bug: fern-action-trash does not work on windows
 - [ ] refactor amber to fully utilise telescope API; use table for options instead of "list" & use less commands (e.g. ":Amber quit" instead of ":AmberQuit")